humphrey362/Portfolio/README.md

 ## SKILLS

 **- ✅ Data Cleaning and Transformation.**
+Proficient in identifying and rectifying inconsistencies, handling missing values, and preparing data for analysis to ensure accuracy and reliability.

 **- ✅ Data Handling.**
+Skilled in managing large datasets to extract insights and support informed decision-making.

 <!--Section 2: List 3-4 key projects-->
 ## MY PROJECT